PleumA/PleumA.github.io/README.md

 - **Manual Overrides & Drag-and-Drop**: Easily correct schedules manually.
 Instead of rigid dropdown menus, you can natively **drag and drop** a doctor's name from one slot to another in the calendar to effortlessly execute 2-way shift swaps.
 - **Undo / History Stack**: Safely navigate manual corrections.
 The app tracks a 20-step deep memory stack allowing you to press `Ctrl+Z` to seamlessly revert accidental cell edits and resets.
 - **Targeted DOM Updates & Deferred Sync**: The core rendering engine is optimized so that manual interactions do not repaint the surrounding grid.
 The global Stats Dashboard and Summary Table updates are deferred until the user explicitly clicks the "Confirm Changes" button, keeping interactions buttery smooth.
 - **Real-Time Recalculation**: Schedule configurations (e.g., month, year, doctors per day, constraints) immediately trigger the smart solver to re-calculate the ideal schedule without needing manual confirmations.
+Recalculation automatically fires when both custom range dates are filled or changed.
 - **Save/Load Configuration**: Export all application settings, quotas, constraints, and **manual cell overrides** into a `.json` backup file, and instantly import them later to restore your precise environment without re-typing.
 - **Excel Export**: Quick copy or `.xlsx` download support (via SheetJS).
 - **Clipping-Free Sidebar Dropdowns**: Removed container overflow boundaries on the Off Requests list, allowing dropdown menus to render cleanly on top of other sidebar panels rather than clipping.
 - **Localization & Theme**: Supports dynamic switching between Thai (TH) and English (EN) languages, along with a sleek system-synced Dark Mode.
-Automatically detects browser/system language on first load (defaulting to Thai for Thai users, English for others) while strictly remembering manual user preferences via `localStorage`.
+Automatically detects browser/system language and system dark mode preferences on initial load, while strictly preserving manual user overrides via `localStorage`.

 ### 4. Installable PWA & Offline Support
 - **Offline Capability**: Features a service worker (`sw.js`) and a web app manifest (`manifest.json`) caching all layout resources, stylesheets, custom fonts, and third-party libraries (Tailwind CSS, SheetJS, Lucide Icons) for complete offline reliability in hospital wards with spotty Wi-Fi.